callmegiorgio/Investint/.github/ISSUE_TEMPLATE/--new-feature.md

 ### Benefit
 The benefit or value provided to the user.

+### Acceptance criteria
+- This is something that can be verified to show that this feature is satisfied
+- Another verifiable condition
+- ...

 ### Additional context
 Add any other context or screenshots about the feature request here.